 If any of you have been following the CBD or Cannabis industry, it’s not every day that a huge milestone is crossed.
 September marks a huge month for the CBD industry while having the nation’s largest Arhtiritis foundation launch the first CBD guidelines for adults who have Arthritis.

 The Arthritis Foundation stated that they are much aware of the growing popularity and accessible CBD-based products.
-In July 2019, they surveyed people affected by arthritis and roughly 2,600 people showed consistent use of and major interest in CBD.
+In July 2019, they surveyed people affected by arthritis and roughly 2,600 people showed consistent use of and major interest in CBD for health benefits.

 Arthritis Foundation’s Stance on CBD